These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to link neurogenic bladder and bowel dysfunction to the brain tumor

-Why: Bladder and bowel dysfunction caused by a brain tumor or its treatment are ratable residuals but may not be spontaneously connected by the examiner to the primary tumor unless the veteran explicitly states the connection.
+Bladder and bowel dysfunction caused by a brain tumor or its treatment are ratable residuals but may not be spontaneously connected by the examiner to the primary tumor unless the veteran explicitly states the connection.

-Do this instead: Tell the examiner: 'My neurologist told me my bladder dysfunction is due to the brain tumor affecting urinary control centers' or 'My bowel problems began after my craniotomy and radiation and my doctors believe they are neurologically caused.'
+Instead: Tell the examiner: 'My neurologist told me my bladder dysfunction is due to the brain tumor affecting urinary control centers' or 'My bowel problems began after my craniotomy and radiation and my doctors believe they are neurologically caused.'
 Bring medical records documenting this connection if available.

 Impact: Neurogenic bladder rating (potentially 40-80%) - a significant rating that may be missed entirely